FranxYao/franxyao.github.io/index.md

   * A roadmap towards building language models of strong reasoning capabilties.
 Covers the full development stages: pretraining, continue training, supervised finetuning, reinforcemeng learning, chain-of-thought prompting, and evaluation.

 * [Jun 2023]. _A Stage Review of Instruction Tuning_ [[notion](https://yaofu.notion.site/June-2023-A-Stage-Review-of-Instruction-Tuning-f59dbfc36e2d4e12a33443bd6b2012c2)]
+  * __Yao Fu__
+  * A review of the development of LLaMA-based models after the release of ChatGPT and discusses the next challenges of Instruction Tuning.